 Maria-Rosa introduced herself as one of the professional artists whose work is displayed in this gallery.
 Each artist, she explained, alternates serving as the gallery host and today was her day.
 It so happened that Patrice had been gazing at one of her works.
 Born on the Mediterranean island of Menorca, Spain, many of Rosa’s landscapes are of her family farm on the island.
 Coincidentally, Patrice had been to Menorca, and the painting had triggered her own memories of the scenic landscapes of this little known island.
 Rosa lit up when she learned Patrice had been there.
 Smiles and laughter soon followed as they reminisced together.

 Alone in the gallery with Rosa, we listened intently as she shared her story.
-She had left the island as a young woman to work in Italy.
-There she met her husband, Bud, an American Air Force Master Sargent stationed in Italy.
-They married, had four children, and enjoyed a beautiful fifty-seven-year marriage until “the love of her life” passed away last month.
+She had left the island as a young woman to work in Spain.
+There she met her husband, Bud, an American Air Force Master Sargent stationed at a local military base.
+They married, had two children, and enjoyed a beautiful fifty-seven-year marriage until “the love of her life” passed away last month.

 Just a month ago?

 Rosa admitted that today was, coincidentally, her first day back working.
 Her friends had encouraged her to get back to work, but Rosa confessed she was still struggling with the weight of grief.
 Her husband had supported her work as an artist, and she missed him terribly.
 Getting back to work, it seemed to her, meant that she needed to stop grieving.